truenas/middleware/docs/userguide/index.rst

 Figure 10.3a shows the configuration screen that appears when you click :menuselection:`Sharing --> Windows (CIFS Shares) --> Add Windows (CIFS) Share`.
 Some settings are only available in "Advanced Mode".
-To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Settings --> Advanced`.
+To see these settings, either click the "Advanced Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in :menuselection:`System --> Advanced`.

 Table 10.3a summarizes the options when creating a CIFS share.